beyondessential/tupaia-lesmis/packages/ui-components/README.md

 The page will reload if you make edits.<br />

+You will need to have `storybook` installed globally for this to work.
+We don't include it as a listed dependency as it bloats the repository.<br />

 ## Story Book

 Storybook is an open source tool for developing UI components.